sairaatta/conquer_chess/docs/rulebook/README.md

 12.9.5    reducing the points scored in the game by the offending person,

-12.9.6    declaring the game to be lost by the offending player (the arbiter shall also decide the opponent’s score),
+12.9.6    declaring the game to be lost by the offending player (the arbiter shall also decide the opponent's score),

 12.9.7      a fine announced in advance,